adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 We meet and discuss lymphoscintigraphy exams and various patient issues.

-I will be opening a NEW lipedema/lymphedema clinic in conjunction with the vascular surgeons headed by Dr. Mills:
+I currently see patients in the Lipedema Lymphedema clinic in conjunction with the vascular surgeons, headed by Dr. Mills:

-I will no longer see patients with ATDs on the South campus of the University of Arizona.
+I will no longer see patients with ATDs on the South campus of the University of Arizona (though some are still scheduled there as we make transitions).
 I will see patients with ATDs only on the main campus (University Medical Center - North Campus) on Monday mornings and Friday afternoons.

 I will see patients with endocrine issues only on Wednesdays, at the South campus.

 If you have an ATD and still have an appointment on the South campus, you are likely one of the last ATD patients with an appointment on the South campus.
 You should call 520-694-8888 to confirm the location of your appointment.